-Historically, the application of hyperbaric oxygen therapy was introduced in the U.S. back in the early 1900s.
-It was later used to treat symptoms of decompression sickness, which is a hazard of scuba diving.
-As of now, HBOT can be prescribed and supervised medically by various institutions.
+In the early 1900s, the U.S. introduced the application of hyperbaric oxygen therapy, which was later used to treat symptoms of decompression sickness, a hazard of scuba diving.
+Nowadays, various institutions can medically prescribe and supervise HBOT.

 What Is Chronic Fatigue?

-Chronic fatigue syndrome (CFS) is a long-term ailment with many different symptoms.
-Extreme tiredness is the most common symptom of chronic fatigue syndrome.
-This illness can affect anyone, even children.
+Chronic fatigue syndrome (CFS) is a long-term ailment with many symptoms.
+Extreme tiredness is the most common symptom of chronic fatigue syndrome, and this illness can affect anyone, even children.